manideepmamindlapally/manideepmamindlapally.github.io/index.md

 [<i>Dec '21</i>] Received the Nilanjan Ganguly Memorial Award for the best Bachelor Thesis in my cohort for session 2020-21.
 Very happy about it!
 Many thanks to my supervisor Amitalok sir and other collaborators Anuj, Pranav, and Manoj sir. <br/>

+[<i>Dec '21</i>] Paper "On reverse elastic channels and the asymmetry of commitment capacity under channel elasticity" got accepted at JSAC 2021.
+This will be my first journal publication!
+Many thanks and congrats to co-authors! <br/>

 [<i>Nov '21</i>] Paper "On Commitment over General Compound Channels" got accepted at COMSNETS 2022.
 Many thanks and congrats to co-authors! <br/>

 [<i>Oct '21</i>] All done!
 This website is up and running now.
 Stay tuned here for updates. <br/>